nsvijay04b1/AWS_Certified_Solutions_Architect_Professional/Topics/17_Security_Identity_Compliance/KMS.md

 - Enforces permissions to use keys using AWS IAM.
 - KMS keys management is a multi-tenant infrastructure (FIPS level 2).
 If you require a dedicated infrastructure (FIPS Level 3), use a custom key store (backed with a CloudHSM cluster).
 - In KMS, a master key is called Customer Master Key (CMK).

+## AWS Signature version 4:
+- When you send HTTP requests to AWS services, you (or your client tool/SDK) sign the requests so that AWS can identify who sent them.
+- You sign requests with your AWS access key, which consists of an access key ID and secret access key.
+- Some requests do not need to be signed, such as anonymous requests to Amazon S3.

+## Envelope encryption:
+- Envelope encryption is the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.
+- The latter key can also be encrypted under a third key, and so on.
+- Eventually, one key must remain in plaintext so you can decrypt the keys and your data.
+- This top-level plaintext encryption key is known as the master key.

 Customer Master Keys (CMKs):
 - CMK is a logical representation of a master key.
 The CMK includes metadata, such as the key ID, creation date, description, and key state.